adnguyen/Notebooks_and_Protocols/2018_notebook.md

 intersectSeveral(x,y,z,b,c)
 ```

 This will identify genes shared among modules.

 ------

 <div id='id-section95'/>

-### Page 95:
+### Page 95: 2018-12-06.
+Meeting with Dhahn

+job application for UF
+* differentiate myself from Dan
+* teach2 classes: insect ecology and something else I wanted
+*

+Tom's paper:
+* dan focus on intro
+* andrew focus on results and execute on 2 items
+	* remake box plots and make them prettier
+	* straight up correlation matrix

+Cerasi data analysis :
+* Detect modules for each population and each time point.
+* A priori: maintenance modules assemble and then disperse through time and termination modules do the opposite
+* Dan wants to bootstrap the adjacency matrix to determine robustness.

 ------